savepopulation/peanut/README.md

 # peanut
-A minimal Android library to handle heavy works in worker threads
+A minimal Android library to handle heavy works in worker threads easily.

 ## How to use?
 It's really easy to use.<br>